survivejs/webpack-book/manuscript/04_what_is_webpack.md

 };
 ```

-Given the configuration is written in JavaScript, it’s quite malleable.
-The model makes webpack feel a bit opaque at times, as it can be difficult to understand what it’s doing especially in more complicated cases.
-Covering this is one of the main reasons why this book exists.
+Webpack's configuration model can feel a bit opaque at times as the configuration file can appear monolithic.
+It can be difficult to understand what it's doing unless you understand the ideas behind it.
+Providing means to tame configuration is one of the main purposes why this book exists.

 T> To understand webpack on source code level, check out [the artsy webpack tour](https://github.com/TheLarkInn/artsy-webpack-tour).